Baseflow/flutter-geolocator/README.md

 GeolocationStatus geolocationStatus  = await geolocator.checkGeolocationPermissionStatus();
 ```

-To check if location services are enabled(Location Service(GPS) turned on) on the device `checkGeolocationPermissionStatus` will return `disabled` state if location service feature is disabled (or not available) on the device.
+To check if location services are enabled (Location Service(GPS) turned on) on the device, the `checkGeolocationPermissionStatus` method will return `disabled` state if location service feature is disabled (or not available) on the device.

 ### Geocoding